Russia and Ukraine Becoming Victims of the Notorious Bad Rabbit Ransomware

 The US computer emergency readiness team said it “discourages individuals and organisations from paying the ransom, as this does not guarantee that access will be restored”.
 Vyacheslav Zakorzhevsky at Kaspersky Lab said based on their data, most of the victims targeted by these attacks are located in Russia,

-Bad Rabbit encrypts the contents of a computer and asks for a payment – in this case 0.05 bitcoins, or about $280 (£213).
+Bad Rabbit encrypts the contents of a computer and asks for payment.
+In this case, it is 0.05 bitcoins, or about $280 (£213).
 Cyber-security firms, including Russia-based Kaspersky, have said they are monitoring the attack.

-The malware is still undetected by the majority of anti-virus programmes, according to analysis by virus checking site Virus Total.
-The outbreak bears similarities to the WannaCry and Petya ransomware outbreaks that spread around the world causing widespread disruption earlier this year.
+Unfortunately, the majority of anti-virus programmes cannot detect Bad Rabbit, according to a virus checking site Virus Total.
+Moreover, the outbreak bears similarities to the WannaCry and Petya ransomware outbreaks.
+These outbreaks had spread around the world causing widespread disruption earlier this year.

 One security firm, Eset, has said that the malware was distributed via a bogus Adobe Flash update.
 Researcher Kevin Beaumont has posted a screenshot that shows Bad Rabbit creating tasks in Windows named after the dragons Drogon and Rhaegal in TV series Game of Thrones.